clement2026/etcd-perf/table2.md

 | 16 MB      | main   | 188.97 MB      | 884.82 MB    | 6552.40s  |
 |            | patch  | 119.57 MB      | 753.51 MB    | 5954.52s  |

-Summary of Improvements
+Improvements

 * 12% improvement in CPU usage for 1 KB transactions
 * 9% improvement in CPU usage for 16 MB transactions
 * 15% reduction in memory usage for 16 MB transactions

-Degradations
+**Degradations**

-* 13% increase in memory usage for 1 KB transactions
+* 13% increase in memory usage for 1 KB transactions - unexpected ☹️